Cedar Lake

 Wright County, MinnesotaMesotrophic

-Cedar Lake earns an A — water clarity, phosphorus, and chlorophyll-a all rate among the best monitored waters in Wright County.
-The three sub-grades — clarity, phosphorus, and chlorophyll-a — track close together, so no single parameter is dragging the average.
+Cedar Lake earns an A — every scored parameter (clarity and phosphorus) rates among the best monitored waters in Wright County.
+The two scored sub-grades — clarity and phosphorus — track close together, so neither one is dragging the average down.

 The lake sits in the mesotrophic zone — the band where most well-managed Minnesota lakes fall.
 Cedar Lake is unusually deep for Minnesota at 108 ft, which buffers the lake against summer warming and helps the deep water stay oxygenated.
 The lake's 790 acres and 7.2 miles of shoreline put it in the mid-range bucket — large enough for varied use, small enough that watershed inputs reach the whole basin.
 Within Wright County's 64 graded waters, Cedar Lake sits at rank 11, near the top of the local distribution.